ZsoltTanko/inline-llm-lens/docs/TROUBLESHOOTING.md

 ### Cause

-The MVP entitlements file (`InlineLLMLens/App/InlineLLMLens.entitlements`) sets `com.apple.security.app-sandbox = false`, which is required for arbitrary-host network access without a per-host exception.
+The entitlements file (`InlineLLMLens/App/InlineLLMLens.entitlements`) sets `com.apple.security.app-sandbox = false`, which is required for arbitrary-host network access without a per-host exception.
 If you (or a future release pipeline) re-enable the sandbox, you must add explicit network entitlements and may need to handle TCC flows for outbound connections.

 For MAS distribution this becomes mandatory and substantially restructures the entitlements story.
 Don't enable the sandbox casually for development.